cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 request.

 envelope
-: An encryption of an Envelope.
+: An encryption of a Credentials structure.
 The encryption procedure is defined in {{SecEnvU}}.

-client_public_key
+pkU
 : An encoded public key, matching the public key contained within the encrypted envelope.